mirayatech/tic-tac-emoji/README.md

 ## 😛 XO Rumble

 A tic-tac-toe game based on emojis that offers both multiplayer and single-player modes.
 Every time a user plays in single or multiplayer mode, there are always new emojis.
 In single-player mode, there's a choice between hard and easy modes for the bot.
-I bet you can't beat the hard mode of the bot! 😉
+I bet you can't beat the hard mode of the bot 😉

 ## 1️⃣ Single Player